-Cohen Milstein Sellers & Toll PLLC is conducting an investigation to determine whether CytRx Corporation (“CYTR” or the “Company”) and certain of its officers and directors made false and misleading statements and/or omissions in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934.
+Cohen Milstein Sellers & Toll PLLC is conducting an investigation to determine whether Applied Optoelectronics, Inc. (“Applied Optoelectronics” or the “Company”) and certain of its officers and directors made false and misleading statements and/or omissions in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934.

-A class action lawsuit was filed in the U.S. District Court for the Central District of California by another law firm on behalf of purchasers of the common stock of CytRx Corporation (CYTR) between November 22, 2013 and March 13, 2014, inclusive (the “Class Period”).
+A class action lawsuit was filed in the U.S. District Court for the Southern District of Texas by another law firm on behalf of purchasers of the common stock of Applied Optoelectronics (AAOI) between August 7, 2018 and September 27, 2018, inclusive (the “Class Period”).

-Cohen Milstein encourages all investors who purchased CYTR common stock between November 22, 2013 and March 13, 2014, or former employees with information concerning this matter to contact the firm.
+Cohen Milstein encourages all investors who purchased Applied Optoelectronics common stock between August 7, 2018 and September 27, 2018, or former employees with information concerning this matter to contact the firm.

 If you have any questions about this notice or the action, or with regard to your rights, please contact either of the following: